jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 single value.
 The `const` keyword for the second is a critical difference in that it creates an immutable function that cannot be reassigned to another function or variable in subsequent code while defining the `AddTwo` function in the first form can be reassigned without the Babel compiler complaining.
-The `const` keyword reduces the opportunity for accidentally introducing bugs by preventing the developer from doing reassigning the function with potentially harmful or unintentional effects.
+The `const` keyword reduces the opportunity for accidentally introducing bugs by preventing the developer from reassigning the function with potentially harmful or unintentional effects.

 ## Resource Templates and Profiles